Good Medicine - Medical School I

 "I didn't get a chance to talk to Uncle Alex at the wedding," I said.
 "How is he doing?"

-“Quite well, really.
-TWA is profitable and his job seems secure.
-Of course, he’s not going to church.
-Have you spoken to your sister about that?”
+"Quite well, really.
+TWA is profitable, and his job seems secure.
+Of course, he's not going to church.
+Have you spoken to your sister about that?"

 "Yes, and I feel it's best to leave that decision to her and Paul," I said.
 "I pray for them every day."

 We chatted for another forty minutes before my parents arrived, and a few minutes after that, my grandmother announced that dinner was ready.
-My dad said no more than about ten words during dinner, and the tension was palpable.
+My dad said no more than about ten words during the meal, and the tension was palpable.
 I could tell my grandfather was supremely annoyed, and I was sure my mom would hear about it.
-I wondered if they’d actually sought out counseling, but my gut feeling was that they hadn’t.
+I wondered if they'd actually sought out counseling, but my gut feeling was that they hadn't.

 Dinner went long, and Elizaveta and I had to leave almost immediately after dessert so we could make it back to McKinley in time for Vespers.
 We thanked my grandparents, said 'goodbye', and headed out to my car.